Highpoint2000/DX-Alert/README.md

     //// Email Options ////
     EmailAlert: 'off', 			// Enable email alert feature, 'on' or 'off'
-    EmailAddressTo: '', 			// Alternative email address for DX alerts, if the field remains empty, the email address of the web server will be used
+    EmailAddressTo: '', 			// Alternative email address(es) for DX alerts, if the field remains empty, the email address of the web server will be used.
+Separate multiple email addresses with a comma.
     EmailAddressFrom: '', 			// Sender email address, email address for account
     EmailSenderName: '',			// Optional: A free name text can be entered here
     EmailUsername: '', 			// Optional: SMTP username / normally identical to EmailAddressFrom / If the field remains empty, the email address will be taken from EmailAddressFrom